 A practical concern for MRI reconstruction is the computational cost of training and inference.
-Here, we adopted federated averaging for aggregation of local model updates.
-While recent conditional models are also based on the same approach, an added cross-site alignment loss is computed on latent-space representations among separate sites in \cite{guo2021}, and a weighted-contrastive loss is computed across sites based on local encoder weights in \cite{feng2021}.
-Furthermore, while conditional models are typically retrained for different configurations of acceleration rate and sampling density, the MRI prior in FedGIMP can be used under variable imaging operators without retraining.
-Thus, training procedures for FedGIMP are expected to be computationally simpler.
-Note that conditional reconstruction models are typically employed with fixed model weights during inference, offering fast processing as only a single forward-pass is required.
-In contrast, FedGIMP performs iterative model adaptation on test data to improve generalization at the expense of elevated computational burden.
-Optimized model weights could be transferred across neighboring cross-sections that should have similar reconstructions to accelerate adaptation procedures\cite{korkmaz2021unsupervised}.
+Here, we considered adversarial architectures for unconditional and conditional methods.
+Previous conditional methods additionally compute either a cross-site alignment loss on latent-space representations \cite{guo2021}, or a weighted-contrastive loss across sites based on local encoder weights \cite{feng2021}.
+Furthermore, while conditional models are retrained for each different configuration of acceleration rate and sampling density, FedGIMP trains a single MRI prior to reconstruct with various different imaging operators.
+Thus, FedGIMP offers a simpler training procedure against conditional methods.
+On the other hand, conditional models offer fast inference in a single forward-pass.
+In contrast, FedGIMP conjoins the MRI prior with the imaging operator via an iterative procedure that elevates computational burden.
+This procedure can be accelerated by transfer of optimized model weights across neighboring cross-sections \cite{korkmaz2021unsupervised}.

-With similar motivations to FedGIMP, recent studies have separated the MRI prior from the imaging operator to improve generalization \cite{Knoll2019inverseGANs,Konukoglu2019,korkmaz2021unsupervised}.
-However, these previous studies only considered centralized training on single-site data, whereas FedGIMP is an FL method that performs decentralized training across multi-site data.
-While \cite{Konukoglu2019} used a variational auto-encoder and \cite{Knoll2019inverseGANs} used a progressive GAN, FedGIMP employs a style-generative model with noise-injection and latent-based modulation for fine control of synthesized images.
-The closest to the proposed architecture is the adversarial transformer in SLATER \cite{korkmaz2021unsupervised}.
-Unlike \cite{korkmaz2021unsupervised}, FedGIMP uses a less complex model to alleviate communication load in FL settings and a novel mapper subnetwork that generates site-specific latent variables.
-That said, incorporation of light transformer modules along with network splitting can facilitate FL while improving expressiveness for long-range context \cite{dalmaz2021resvit,park2021}.

 FL methods transfer model weights across sites instead of MRI data to lower privacy risks.
 Still, security concerns can arise from backdoor attacks where an adversary poisons training updates to corrupt models and elicits diagnostically-inaccurate reconstructions \cite{Kaissis2020}.
 Previously proposed non-adaptive models freezing model weights following training can be more sensitive to model corruption.
 In contrast, FedGIMP adapts its MRI prior to each test sample, so it can potentially alleviate corruption during inference \cite{aggarwal2021}.
 Learning-based models can also be vulnerable to inference attacks on models aiming to leak sensitive information about training data \cite{Kaissis2020}.
 Differential privacy between training and synthetic samples in adversarial models substantially improves for large and diverse training datasets as encountered in FL settings \cite{FengICCV2021}.
 Furthermore, FedGIMP uses a shared generator without direct access to data and unshared discriminators that are not communicated \cite{Han2020}.
 Nonetheless, resilience against inference attacks can be improved by adopting differential-privacy procedures \cite{FedDPGAN,ziller2021}.
 Future studies are warranted for examining the privacy-preserving abilities of FedGIMP.